-In this paper, we propose a novel TPMSVM multiclass classification model under uncertainty.
-The main contributions of the paper can be summarized as follows: \begin{itemize} \item To extend the binary TPMSVM approach to the context of multiclass classification with linear and nonlinear classifiers; \item To formulate robust counterpart of the deterministic models with bounded-by-$\ell_p$-norm uncertainty sets; \item To provide computational experiments based on real-world datasets to test the performance of the models, showing the advantages of explicitly considering uncertainty in the proposed formulation. \end{itemize}
+The main contributions of this paper are four-fold and can be summarized as follows: \begin{itemize} \item to propose new multiclass TPMSVM-type models with both linear and kernel-induced classifiers; \item to formulate the robust counterparts of the deterministic multiclass models using bounded-by-$\ell_p$-norm uncertainty sets; \item to derive computationally tractable reformulations of the robust multiclass models as SOCP models for typical choices of the $\ell_p$-norm; \item to provide numerical experiments on real-world datasets with the aim of evaluating the performance of the proposed approach and showing the advantages of explicitly accounting for uncertainty in the novel TPMSVM formulations. \end{itemize}

 The remainder of the paper is organized as follows.
 Section \ref{sec_literature_review} reviews the existing literature on the problem.
 Section \ref{sec_background} introduces basic facts on binary TPMSVM model.
-In Section \ref{sec_multiclass_deterministic} the deterministic multiclass model is designed, while in Section \ref{sec_multiclass_robust} the robust counterpart is presented.
+In Section \ref{sec_multiclass_deterministic} the deterministic multiclass models are designed, while in Section \ref{sec_multiclass_robust} the robust counterparts are presented.
 Section \ref{sec_numerical_results} reports computational results to evaluate the accuracy of the proposed formulations.
 Finally, in Section \ref{sec_conclusions} conclusions and future works are discussed.